-(2) solicits, encourages, directs, aids, or attempts to aid another in engaging in
+(2) solicits, encourages, directs, aids, or attempts to aid another in engaging

-(3) intentionally, knowingly, or recklessly permits hazing to occur; or
+(3) intentionally, knowingly, or recklessly permits hazing to occur, or both such time and continement

-- (4) has firsthand knowledge of the planning of a specific hazing incident inv student in an educational institution, or firsthand knowledge that a specifi ing incident has occurred, and knowingly fails to report said knowledge is ing to the dean of students or other appropriate official of the institution. - (a) The offense of failing to report is a misdemeanor punishable by a fine exceed \$1,000, confinement in county jail for not more than 180 days both such fine and confinement. - (b) Any other offense under this section which does not cause serious be jury to another is a misdemeanor punishable by a fine of not less than nor more than \$1,000, confinement in county jail for not less than 90 nor more than 180 days, or both such fine and confinement. - (c) Any other offense under this section which cause serious bodily injury
+(4) has firsthand knowledge of the planning of a specific hazing incident in student in an educational institution, or firsthand knowledge that a specing incident has occurred, and knowingly fails to report said knowledge ing to the dean of students or other appropriate official of the institution

+(e) The offense of failing to report is a misdemeanor punishable by a fi exceed \$1,000, confinement in county jail for not more than 180 da both such fine and confinement.

+(b) Any other offense under this section which does not cause serious ! jury to another is a misdemeanor punishable by a fine of not less th

-- other is a misdemeanor punishable by a fine of not less than \$1,000 nor more than \$5,000, confinement in county jail for not less than 180 days nor more than one year, or both such fine and confinement. - (d) Any other offense under this section which causes the death of another is a misdemeanor punishable by a fine of not less than \$5,000 nor more than \$10,000, confinement in county jail for not less than one year nor more than two years, or both such fine and confinement. - (a) Except when an offense causes the death of a student, in sentencing a person convicted of an offense under this section, the court may require the person to perform community service, subject to the same conditions imposed on community service probationers by Subdivision (1), Subsection (e), and Subsections (c), (d), (g), and (h) of Section 10 A, Article 42.12, Code of Criminal Procedure, for an appropriate period of time in lieu of confinement in county jail or in lieu of a part of the time the person is sentenced to confinement in county jail.
+- nor more than \$1,000, confinement in county jail for not less than 90 days nor more than 180 days, or both such fine and confinement. - (e) Any other offense under this section which cause serious bodily injury to another is a misdementor punishable by a fine of not less than \$1,000 nor more than \$5,000, confinement in county jail for not less than 180 days nor more than one year, or both such fine and confinement. - (d) Any other offense under this section which causes the death of another is a misdemeanor punishable by a fine of not less than \$5,000 nor more than \$10,000, confinement in county jail for not less than one year nor more than two years, or both such fine and confinement. - (a) Except when an offense causes the death of a student, in sentencing a person convicted of an offense under this section, the court may require the person to perform community service, subject to the same conditions imposed on community service probationers by Subdivision (1), Subsection (e), and Subsections (c), (d), (g), and (h) of Section 10 A, Article 42.12, Code of Criminal Procedure, for an appropriate period of time in lieu of confinement in county jail or in lieu of a part of the time the person is sentenced to confinement in county jail.